affinidi/pipeline-rust/README.md

 # pipeline-rust

-pipleline for Affinidi rust projects
+pipeline for Affinidi rust projects

 ## How to use